microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/azure/azure_arm_template_win/_index.md

 2. The ARM template incl. an Azure VM custom script extension which will deploy the the [*install_arc_agent.ps1*](https://github.com/microsoft/azure_arc/blob/main/azure_arc_servers_jumpstart/azure/windows/arm_template/scripts/install_arc_agent.ps1) PowerShell script.

-3. In order to allow the Azure VM to successfully be projected as an Azure Arc enabled server, the script will:
+3. In order to allow the Azure VM to successfully be projected as an Azure Arc-enabled server, the script will:

     1. Set local OS environment variables.